TuringLang/SliceSampling.jl/docs/src/univariate_slice.md

 ## Adaptive Initial Interval Slice Sampling

 These algorithms try to adaptively set the initial interval through a simple search procedure.
-The "stepping-out" procedure grows the initial window in a linear scale, while the "doubling-out" producre grows it geometrically.
+The "stepping-out" procedure grows the initial window on a linear scale, while the "doubling-out" procedure grows it geometrically.
 `window` controls the scale of the increase.

 ### What Should I Use?
-This highly depends on the problem in hand.
+This highly depends on the problem at hand.
-In general, the doubling out procedure tends to be more expensive as it requires additional log-target evaluations to decide whether to accept a proposal.
+In general, the doubling-out procedure tends to be more expensive as it requires additional log-target evaluations to decide whether to accept a proposal.
 However, if the scale of the posterior varies drastically, doubling out might work better.
 In general, it is recommended to use the stepping-out procedure.